JaredLThompson/aws-sdk-arduino-esp8266/README.md

-# Version 1 of the Experimental AWS SDK for Arduino
+# Experimental AWS SDK for Arduino

 An experimental SDK for contacting AWS Services on Arduino-compatible devices.
 Currently it supports Amazon DynamoDB, Amazon Kinesis, Amazon IOT and Amazon SNS.
 More services coming soon.